readevalprintlove/cljs101/README.markdown

 ## Usage

-To start CLojureScript 101 locally using [Leiningen](https://github.com/technomancy/leiningen), type the following command in the project directory:
+To start ClojureScript 101 locally using [Leiningen](https://github.com/technomancy/leiningen), type the following command in the project directory:

     lein run 8080